Icelandic hinterland

 Laugarvallalaug

-One of the most beautiful and remote geothermal pools in Iceland, at the end of road F910 – for those willing to go to the edge of the world.
+One of the most beautiful and most remote geothermal pools in Iceland, at the end of road F910 — a place for those willing to drive to the very edge of the world.

 Eldgjá

-The largest volcanic fissure in the world (50 km), formed in 934, hiding the Ófærufoss waterfall – a mystical area with many hiking routes of varying difficulty.
+The largest volcanic crater in the world (50 km), dating from 934, concealing the waterfall Ófærufoss — a mystical place with many hiking trails of varying difficulty.

 Rauðauga

-A mysterious “red eye” – a crystal-clear spring of the Rauðufossakvísl river, one of the most magical places in all of Iceland.
+The mysterious ‘red eye’ — the crystal-clear source of the river Rauðufossakvísl, one of the most magical places in all of Iceland.

 Löðmundur (Fjallabak)

-One of the most beautiful views of the Icelandic Highlands comes from here.
+One of the most beautiful views of the Icelandic highlands can be found right here.
 Fact.

 Markarfljótsgljúfur

-A lesser-known canyon, whose most beautiful parts lie along the Laugavegur trek.
+A lesser-known canyon whose most beautiful sections run along the Laugavegur trek.

 Þakgil

-A beautiful and well-hidden canyon in southern Iceland, accessible even with a 2WD car – one of the few places where you can experience true Highlands scenery without a 4×4.
+A beautiful and well-hidden canyon in southern Iceland accessible even by 2WD car — one of the few places where you can experience the true highland feel without a 4×4.

 Hverahlíð (Vonarskarð)

-A geothermal area in the Vonarskarð pass (“Pass of Hope”) between the Tungnafellsjökull and Vatnajökull glaciers – a destination for long treks from the Nýidalur campsite.
+A geothermal area in the Vonarskarð pass (Pass of Hope) between the glaciers Tungnafellsjökull and Vatnajökull — the destination of long treks from the Nýidalur campsite.

 Hveradalir